 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Canon 50mm f1.2L USM is the longer of the two lenses at 66mm.
 The Canon 50mm f1.8 II with a length of 41mm, is 25mm shorter.
 Besides being longer, the Canon 50mm f1.2L USM also has a larger diameter of 86mm compared to the Canon 50mm f1.8 II's 68mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Canon 50mm f1.8 II weighs 130g, which means it is 450g (77%) lighter than the Canon 50mm f1.2L USM which has a weight of 580g.

 Below you can find the dimension and weight table of the Standard Prime Lenses in Canon EF Mount for size comparison purposes.

-Standard Prime Lenses in Canon EF Mount for Size Comparison
+Standard Lenses in Canon EF Mount for Size Comparison

 Lens Mounts